holgerlembke/openweathermaptools/README.md

 - alternatively it can create bite-sized text files that only contain what you need ready to read with a simple read-line algorithm that consums even less memory.

+I can omit JSON decoding and only need to download about 40 * 30 bytes.

 ### Solution II

 ImageDecoder (imgdecode.php) converts a .png, .gif or .jpeg grafic into an uncompressed rgb-file.
 Files can be cached within the local SPIFFS file system.